Root Canal Therapy – Huntington Beach, CA

 Currently, root canals hold an impressive 95% success rate!
 To ensure they stay in pristine condition, make sure to prioritize your oral hygiene regimen by brushing twice a day, flossing daily, and visiting our team every six months for a checkup and cleaning.
 Neglecting to do so can lead to additional decay and infection.
 After all, while the crown is cavity-resistant, the tooth underneath is still susceptible.
 So, make sure to be diligent about your dental care routine even after you’ve healed!

-What Can I Eat After the Root Canal Procedure?
+What Can I Eat After Getting a Root Canal?

 Following your root canal, we recommend that you don’t eat anything until the numbing agent has worn off, which will prevent you from accidentally biting down on your tongue or lip.
 If you have a temporary crown, then you may be advised to avoid chewing on that side until your permanent one is in place.
 To prevent irritation, it’s best to stick with soft foods, like yogurt, soup, and applesauce, and work your way back up to your normal diet.